IthamarBaron/MultiClient-TicTactoe/README.md

 5. **Game End & Exit**:
    - A game result screen will show the winner or a draw.
    - Click **Exit** to leave the game and disconnect from the server.
+   - The game statistics are updated and stored in `game_stats.json`.

 ## Screenshots